Mission and History

 Dr. Bell resigned in January 1983, and Jeffrey Thompson, former Headmaster of the Rossman School in St. Louis, Missouri, became Greenfield’s third Headmaster in July 1983.
 During the next four years, a preschool program was added.
 In January 1987, Mr. Thompson resigned and Mrs. Janet Beaman, a teacher at Greenfield School for fifteen years and Assistant Headmaster for nine years, was appointed as Greenfield’s fourth Headmaster.
 Greenfield School opened in the fall of 1987 with an expanded preschool program that included a program designed for two–year–olds.
 Greenfield School now offers a continuation of education spanning sixteen years in the life of a child.

-During the 1995–1996 school year, the most successful capital campaign in the history of Greenfield School was held.
+During the 1995–1996 school year, the Board embarked on a Capital Campaign.
 Through the generosity of the family and friends of Greenfield, major campus renovations were completed and the Skinner Technology Center, named for Mr. B. Atwood Skinner, Jr., was constructed.
 The Skinner Technology Center houses state-of-the-art equipment, four science laboratories, and three computer laboratories.

 In April 2005, the inaugural class was inducted into The Order of the Roundtable as part of Greenfield School’s 35th Anniversary celebration.
 This is a recognition of those who have been instrumental in founding the school and continuation of its excellence.
 Members include past parents, past faculty and administrators as well as long-time supporters.
 Subsequent classes were inducted in 2008, 2011, 2014, and 2017.